What is memory analysis?

 - Keep Alive only shows you what is kept alive or what keeps alive.
 It also aggregates views of things like instance count.

 - Direct follows the object structure and displays which memory holds the reference.

 Look at the HTTP sessions or duplicated strings.
 These can cause high memory because they keep too many things.
-For more information, see the Excessive Memory Usage section in Memory Problems on the Performance Wiki.
+See the Excessive Memory Usage section in Memory Problems on the Performance Wiki for more information.